suttacentral/studies/docs/essays/sujato/uttara-on-failure-the-first-lost-text.md

 Regardless, it is here that a radically new idea is introduced.
 Uttara says:

->*yaṃ kiñci subhāsitaṃ sabbaṃ taṃ tassa bhagavato vacanaṃ arahato sammā­sambud­dhassa*
+>*yaṃ kiñci subhāsitaṃ sabbaṃ taṃ tassa bhagavato vacanaṃ arahato sammāsambuddhassa*
 >Whatever is well-spoken is the word of the Blessed One, the Perfected One, the fully awakened Buddha.

 This is a crucial inversion.
 Rather than saying that all that Buddha says is well-spoken, now all that is well-spoken is spoken by the Buddha.
 Like I said, it seems to me a little evasive on Uttara’s part.
 Perhaps he was repeating a teaching without being clearly aware where it came from—which is not at all unusual—and when challenged responds with a bit of bluster.
 Maybe that’s a harsh reading, but I do find it all a little odd.